smaurice101/maadsbml/docs/source/dashboard.rst

-MAADSBML Dashboard
+MAADSBML Real-Time Dashboard
 =====================

-You can see all of the output from the MAADSBML engine in a dashboard.
+You can see all of the output from the MAADSBML engine in a real-time dashboard.
 As shown below.

 .. figure:: bmldash.png
    :scale: 60%